Voting bill collapses, Democrats unable to change filibuster

 McConnell derided the “fake hysteria” from Democrats over the states’ new voting laws and called the pending bill a federal takeover of election systems.
 He said doing away with filibuster rules would “break the Senate.”

 Manchin drew a roomful of senators for his own speech, upstaging the president’s news conference and defending the filibuster.
-He said changing to a majority-rule Senate would only “add fuel to the fire” and the “dysfunction that is tearing this nation apart.”
+He said majority rule would only “add fuel to the fire” and it was “dysfunction that is tearing this nation apart.”

 Several members of the Congressional Black Caucus walked across the Capitol building for the proceedings.
 “We want this Senate to act today in a favorable way.
 But if it don’t, we ain’t giving up,” said Rep. James Clyburn, D-S.C., the highest-ranking Black member of Congress.